Palestine: Geography

-The areas claimed by the State of Palestine lie in the Southern Levant.
+Areas claimed by the country, known as the Palestinian territories, lie in the Southern Levant of the Middle East region.
+Palestine is part of the Fertile Crescent, along with Israel, Jordan, Lebanon, Iraq and Syria.
 The Gaza Strip borders the Mediterranean Sea to the west, Egypt to the south, and Israel to the north and east.
 The West Bank is bordered by Jordan to the east, and Israel to the north, south, and west.
-Thus, the two enclaves constituting the area claimed by State of Palestine have no geographical border with one another, being separated by Israel.
+Palestine shares its maritime borders with Israel, Egypt and Cyprus.
+Thus, the two enclaves constituting the area claimed by the State of Palestine have no geographical border with one another, being separated by Israel.
 These areas would constitute the world's 163rd largest country by land area.